rish0407/Agent-Blueprint-MCP/README.md

 ---

-`Agent Blueprint MCP` is a lightweight backend service that helps you **generate complete AI assistant specifications**—including:
+`Agent Blueprint MCP` is a lightweight backend service that helps you **generate complete AI assistant specifications**, including:

 - A system prompt
 - Required tools